mendix/docs/content/en/docs/appstore/creating-content/sol-solutions-guide/sol-development/_index.md

 {{< figure src="/attachments/appstore/creating-content/sol-solutions-guide/sol-development/solution-three-parts.png" alt="3 parts of the adaptable solution">}}

 These different parts work together in the customer implementation.
 It is important to maintain the distinction because theres an inherent tradeoff: what's part of the common core and IP protected, cannot be adapted or modified, while what can be adapted, can never be protected.
 This boundary can be created at a fine grained level.
 All adaptation (both extensions and adaptable core) can make use of functionality from the common core.
-To read more about this, please read: [INSERT LINK HERE](/appstore/creating-content/sol-development/sol-architecting/).
+To read more about this, please read: [application design](/appstore/creating-content/sol-architecting/#4-application-design).

 | Part                         | IP Protected | Responsibility                                                            | Upgradable              | Purpose                                                                                                                                                                         |
 | ---------------------------- | ------------ | ------------------------------------------------------------------------- | ----------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |